Rutuja-117/Discount-and-Campaign-Optimization-Framework-DISCOF-/README.md

-# DOCAFE – Discount Optimization and Campaign Forecasting Engine
+# Discount and Campaign Optimization Framework (DISCOF)
 A machine learning framework that personalizes discount strategies at the user-product level and forecasts campaign outcomes such as GMV, CVR, and Margin.

 Overview-